Reception and criticism of WhatsApp security and privacy features: 2012

 In May 2012 security researchers noticed that new updates of WhatsApp sent messages with encryption, but described the cryptographic method used as "broken."
 In August of the same year, the WhatsApp support staff stated that messages sent in the "latest version" of the WhatsApp software for iOS and Android (but not BlackBerry, Windows Phone, and Symbian) were encrypted, but did not specify the cryptographic method.

 On January 6, 2012, an unknown hacker published a website that made it possible to change the status of any WhatsApp user, so long as the phone number associated with the user's account was known.
 On January 9, WhatsApp reported that it had resolved the problem.
 In reality, WhatsApp's solution had been to block the website's IP address, which had allowed a Windows tool to be made that could accomplish the same thing.
 This problem has since been resolved by the institution of an IP address check on currently logged-in sessions.

 On September 14, 2012, Heise Security demonstrated how to use WhatsAPI to hijack any WhatsApp account.

-Shortly afterward, WhatsApp threatened to initiate legal action against the developers of WhatsAPI, an opensource project, and WhatsAPI temporarily took down their source code.
+Shortly afterward, WhatsApp threatened to initiate legal action against the developers of WhatsAPI, an open source project, and WhatsAPI temporarily took down their source code.

 This, however, did not address the underlying security failure and Heise Security claimed they had been able to successfully repeat the hacking of WhatsApp accounts.
 The WhatsAPI team has since resumed active development.